openvinotoolkit/geti-sdk/examples/README.md

 # Examples for sc-api-tools

+## Getting started
+The example scripts provided here show several common usecases for the SC SDK.
+To run the examples, simply:
+1. Install the sc-api-tools package into your python environment
+2. Create a `.env` file containing the login details for you Sonoma Creek instance, following the instructions in the [Credentials management](#credentials-management) box.
+3. In your terminal, navigate to the `examples` folder
+4. Activate your python environment
+5. Run the example script you'd like to run using `python <name_of_script.py>`

+> ### Credentials management
+>
+> The example scripts rely on a `.env` file to load the login details for the SonomaCreek
+> instance which they run against.
+To provide the credentials for your SC instance,
+> create a file named `.env` directly in the `examples` directory.
+The file should have
+> the following contents:
+> ```shell
+> # SonomaCreek instance details
+> HOST=
+> USERNAME=
+> PASSWORD=
+> ```
+> Where you should of course fill the details appropriate for your instance.

 ## Creating a project from an existing dataset
 #### COCO/Datumaro examples
 This folder contains sample scripts to create projects based on the